yukukotani/just-styled/README.md

 }
 ```

-Then, put ThemeProvider on the top of your component tree (e.g., `layout.tsx` on Next.js).
+Then, put ThemeProvider at the top of your component tree (e.g., `layout.tsx` on Next.js).

 ```tsx
 // import the config you defined